Worklenz/worklenz/README.md

 Worklenz is a project management tool designed to help organizations improve their efficiency.
 It provides a comprehensive solution for managing projects, tasks, and collaboration within teams.

-## Features

-- **Project Planning**: Create and organize projects, assign tasks to team members.
-- **Task Management**: Break down projects into smaller tasks, set due dates, priorities, and track progress.
-- **Collaboration**: Share files, leave comments, and communicate seamlessly with your team members.
-- **Time Tracking**: Monitor time spent on tasks and projects for better resource allocation and billing.
-- **Reporting**: Generate detailed reports on project status, team workload, and performance metrics.

-## Tech Stack

-This repository contains the frontend and backend code for Worklenz.

-- **Frontend**: Built using Angular, with [Ant Design of Angular](https://ng.ant.design/docs/introduce/en) as the UI library..
-- **Backend**: Built using a custom TypeScript implementation of ExpressJS, with PostgreSQL as the database, providing a robust, scalable, and type-safe backend.

-## Requirements

-- Node.js version v18 or newer
-- Postgres version v15.6
-- Redis version v4.6.7 (not used yet. setup only.)

-## Getting started with Worklenz.
-- Containerized Installation - Use docker to deploy Worklenz in production or development environments.
-- Manual installation - To get started with Worklenz, please follow this guide [worklenz setup guidelines](SETUP_THE_PROJECT.md).

 ## Screenshots